vasu-devs/sidz-cafe/README.md

 SIDZ CAFE — repo maintained in this workspace.
 For development help or to request features, open an issue or create a pull request.

 ---

-Thank you for sharing this repo — I created this README to help visitors understand, preview, and contribute to the site.
-If you want, I can also:

-- Add a `LICENSE` file (suggest MIT).
-- Implement the add-to-cart flow and 1-2 unit tests for cart logic.
-- Clean up `index.js` and link proper scripts only where needed.

-If you want any of those next steps done now, tell me which one and I'll proceed.